mlavin/django-all-access/docs/customize-views.rst

     .. method:: get_callback_url(provider)

         This returns the url which the remote provider should return the user after authentication.
-It is called by ``get_redirect_url`` to construct the appropriate redirect url.
+It is called by :py:meth:`OAuthRedirect.get_redirect_url` to construct the appropriate redirect url.
 By default the reverses the ``allaccess-callback`` url name with the passed provider name.

         You may want to override this method in your application if you wish to have a custom callback for a given provider or a different callback for login vs